absmohamed/JS-intro/FetchAPI/README.md

 It is interesting however to note that only one method can be used with the response object as using the second method will throw an error since we already have the response body processed with the first method.

 We will now look at an example of how we can use fetch() to get a JSON object from a .json file.

+## Challenge
+The challenge for this lesson is in the challenge folder.
+Have fun!